Just-PA/django/README.md

-# django
+# django-cbp
-This repository is for Django Apps
+This repository is for Django Apps that is deployed on Linux Virtual Machine